Solange on Style, Originality, and Her Favorite Drugstore Beauty Product

 It was a cloudless, 102-degree afternoon in the California desert, which, for someone who hates the sun and heat (🙋), was hardly ideal.
-But the sun’s rays of wrath were swiftly outshone when Solange emerged onto the lawn of Reebok’s Classics Crib looking ethereal as ever in all-white, and started performing songs from A Seat at the Table to an intimate crowd.
-Suddenly, I had chills.
-Was it just a mirage?
-Had I died of heat stroke and gone to heaven to be welcomed at the pearly gates by “Cranes in the Sky?”
-What a way to go, I thought.
-But then, as if on cue, a pontoon floated by on the adjacent man-made lake, and a grown man mooned the whole crowd, a grisly scene which shook me from my heat-induced stupor.
-It was all real!
-(Both Solange, and the dude’s bare butt.)
-And let me tell you: she’s even cooler than one can imagine.
-He, on the other hand, could stand to learn a thing or two from her re: grace.
+But the sun’s rays of wrath were swiftly outshone when Solange emerged onto the lawn of Reebok’s Classics Crib, home to a 3-day experience celebrating the brand’s iconic Classic Leather through fashion, music and fitness.
+Looking ethereal as ever in all-white, she started performing songs from A Seat at the Table to an intimate crowd and suddenly, I had chills.
+She’s even cooler than one can imagine.

 Following her breathtaking set, which included hits like “Rise,” “Mad, and “Weary,” among others, we sat down with Solange to chat about everything from originality, influence, and failure, to the beauty products she can’t live without.
-I didn’t dare ask about the butt incident.

 MORE: Monica Rose on Her Spring Essentials and the Next Big Trend